StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 Carousel for Client Reviews:
 I had created an ID called #circle-container to create and format the circle around the first profile picture but then I had reused it for all of the profile picture.
 But then I had mistakenly re-used this ID for all the other profile pictures as well.
 To fix this I changed the ID to a Class.

+Carousel for Client Reviews:
+Rectangle borders were different sizes so I adjusted the amount of text visible above the "read more" Bootstrap Collapse link in order to square up
+the boarder of each carousel card.

 Contact form I had copied in code from Bootstrap but I had forgot to update the input ID's and had copied and pasted a number of of time.
 This was hightlighted to me in the Problems tab of Gitpod.
 To fix this I simply updated each label / imput with a unique ID.

+Newsletter:
+The sign-up form was not maintaining it's correct layout on Mobile and Tablets.
+I added the Bootstrap Form Grid System by add divs with the classes
+.form-row and .form-group and I also adjusted the .Col for Tablet & Desktop to .col-8 with an .offset-2.
+As per the screenshots the form now displays
+correctly on Mobile, Tablet and Desktop.

 # Deployment